Nurse Felecia has shared the following helpful information for parents for the 2021-2022 School Year:

 What to expect if your child is identified as a close contact of Suspected or Confirmed

 *If your child had close contact (within 6 feet for at least 15 minutes) in the last 48 hours of

 someone diagnosed with Covid-19 or is exhibiting major symptoms, the nurse will contact you.

-*Your child should remain out of school for 14 days since the last known contact.
+* The nurse will recommend your child remain out of school for 10-14 days since the last known contact.